 Before we dive into some key concepts that will help you integrate this endpoint, we recommend that you become familiar with the following:

 Postman is a great tool that you can use to test out an endpoint.
 Each Postman request includes every path and body parameter to help you quickly understand what is available to you.
-To learn more about our Postman collections, please visit our "Using Postman" page.
+To learn more about our Postman collections, please visit our getting started with Postman guide.

 Interested in getting set up with this endpoint with some code in your preferred coding language?
 We’ve got a handful of different code samples available that you can use as a starting point on our Github page.